-- Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 99.22%. - The collection of a tax equivalent payment from RJR of \$257,784. - Collected revenues exceeded budget expectations in regards to Ad Valorem taxes, Sales taxes, Utility Sales taxes, Rental income, Other Income, and Occupancy taxes.
-All other revenues were budgeted conservatively and performed closely to expectations. - Substantial budget savings in all general fund department expense categories. - Continued reduction of outstanding debt on Village Hall. - Receipt of \$50,000 of grant funding administered through the N.C.
-Department of Commerce.
+- Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 99.18%. - The collection of a tax equivalent payment from RJR of \$258,713. - Collected revenues exceeded budget expectations in regards to Ad Valorem taxes, Sales taxes, and Utility Sales taxes.
+All other revenues were budgeted conservatively and performed closely to expectations. - Substantial budget savings in most general fund department expense categories. - Payoff of outstanding debt on Village Hall. - Appropriations from fund balances were utilized at less than budgeted amounts.